allyziemage/ML539_fnirs/README.md

 This is the only provided configuration file that can be ran on **bossensemble_splitfile.py**.
 It contains variables for training file path (filePath), testing file path (testPath), the class name, and jobs.
 It does not contain a training percentage because the training and testing sets are predefined.
 Currently, it takes in the sktime default parameters and only one channel out of the sixty-four available channels.
 We caution adding more channels, because this will significantly increase the run time of the classifier by the magnitude of hours.

+> 211_AXCPT19_TK_axcaxwr_hb_cs539.csv

+This is one of the available csvs to run with **bossensemble.py**.
+It contains the fNIRS dataset from WPI.
+More details about the data structure can be viewed on our Google Sites website.

+> eeg_small_uci.csv

+This is the other csv that can be ran with **bossensemble.py**.
+It contains the small UCI EEG dataset from UCI Archive.
+More details about the data structure can be viewed on our Google Sites website.

+> eeg_test_uci.csv
+> eeg_train_uci.csv

+These two datasets must be used together with **bossensemble_splitfile.py**.
+As their file names denote, one contains a predefined testing set and the other contains the predefined training set, as detailed on UCI Archive.
+More details about the data structure can be viewed on our Google Sites website.

 #### How to run
+To run either script, navigate to the bossensemble directory within the root directory in a terminal window, such as PowerShell.
+This can be done with:

+>cd userpath/ML539_fnirs/bossensemble

+Next, choose a script (either **bossensemble.py** or **bossensemble_splitfile.py**) and a correlating configuration file.
+If you are unsure which configuration file works for each script, please view the file notes above.
+Next, run the chosen script and configuration file in the command line, with specific ordering of script first, then configuration file.
+Below is an example that would be acceptable in PowerShell:

+>python bossensemble.py config_fnirs.json

+There will be a variety of outputs in the terminal window to update the user as the script runs.
+These include specifying what file was inputted and it's related variables, when the data has finished reformatting, and the results from the model.
+Time results will be given in seconds (s).

 ### K Nearest Neighbors (KNN)
 instructions to run KNN